-This Master’s programme is designed for those who want to pursue a postgraduate route in psychology that will develop their professional and psychological research skills and knowledge.
+This unique Master’s programme is designed for those who are passionate about developing strong professional competencies alongside psychological research skills and knowledge.

-Modules in health and social psychology will explore how we apply psychology to real-world issues such as health promotion, environmental behaviour and prejudice.
+The programme critically explores the application of psychology to understanding and tacking real-world issues such as health promotion, environmental behaviour and prejudice.

 The research opportunities offered to students by the programme team within this Master’s programme involve a focus on tackling important research areas of relevance to today’s environmental, political and social world, at a local and global level, providing our graduates with the skills and knowledge to go into further study (e.g., PhD) or into employment.

 Indicative modules and content include:

 - Society and Psychology: in this module students will develop a critical understanding of current issues relating to the local and global political and social landscape of relevance to social and health psychology.
 Topics covered will include: health promotion, sustainability, and conflict reduction.

 - Professional Research Skills: this module will develop students’ practical research skills by working in a team with a member of academic staff, providing opportunity to gain hands on experience in preparing and applying research materials and working with a range of literature and data.
 It will also develop wider professional skills through developing reflective, presentation and team-working skills.

 - Psychology and Health: this module will provide students with an in-depth understanding of the role of psychological research in improving health behaviours at an individual, organisational and global level and how health psychology underpins intervention development and evaluation in the context of applied health research and evaluation.

 - Applying Social Psychology: this module will provide students with an in-depth critical understanding of the role of social psychological research in individual, organisational and global issues and will enable students to develop a strong understanding of the models, theories, and approaches that underpin evidence-based real-world solutions in the field of social psychology.